amitjoy/amitjoy.github.com/_posts/2016-01-31-OSGi-enRoute.md

 ### Custom Micro-Services

-The bundled micro-services not only includes the default OSGi micro-services but also custom micro-services so that it gets easier for people to develop Java EE applications on the fly.
-It also does provide micro-services to operate on Raspberry Pi GPIO ports.
+The bundled micro-services not only includes the default OSGi micro-services but also custom micro-services so that it gets easier for people to develop **Java EE** applications on the fly.
+It also does provide micro-services to operate on **Raspberry Pi GPIO** ports.

 ### Examples

 Just few days back, I had developed an application using OSGi enRoute incorporating most of the micro-services in an efficient way.
-The application is called LED Controller.
+The application is called **LED Controller**.

 You can have a look at the application in the following repository which also contains several other small examples on how to use such an awesome framework in real-life software development.